Latin school: Studia Humanitatis

 Studia Humanitatis was the new curriculum founded in the Early Modern Era by humanists.
 In order to be able to move forward academically, a firm foundation in Studia Humanitatis starting from elementary school was necessary.
 Those who studied under Ars Dictaminis but did not have this background found it difficult to get accepted into chanceries following the year 1450.
 Those who did study under this discipline were taught classical literature, history, rhetoric, dialectic, natural philosophy, arithmetic, some medieval texts, Greek as well as modern foreign languages.
 The use of pagan authors became more common as the church became less involved with the humanistic method used in academic institutions before university.
 Colloquies (1518), a book containing dialogues written for the study of Latin grammar, was written by Erasmus and became one of the most popular books of its time.
 Students of Studia Humanitatis were seen as well prepared for occupations pertaining to politics or business.
 Learning the classics and other subjects in this curriculum enabled the individual to speak, argue and write with eloquence and relevance.
+The concept of Studia Humanitatis is revived at the Accademia Vivarium Novum, based at Villa Falconieri in Frascati near Rome, Italy.